glotaran/pyglotaran/docs/installation.rst

 .. image:: images/appveyor_latest.jpg

-When you are that the page of the job you need to select the ``ARTIFACTS`` tab.
+When you are at the page of the job you need to select the ``ARTIFACTS`` tab.

 .. image:: images/appveyor_artifact.jpg